Logo

 Is auditory dyslexia the same as auditory processing disorder?

-They overlap, but aren’t identical.
-Auditory processing disorder affects how the brain interprets sound, while auditory dyslexia specifically impacts reading and language.
+Auditory dyslexia and auditory processing disorder overlap, but they are not the same condition.
+Auditory processing disorder affects how the brain interprets and organizes sounds, while auditory dyslexia specifically affects reading, phonological processing, spelling, and language-based learning skills.

 Do kids with auditory dyslexia need an IEP?